-Border Patrol's Brandon Judd Fires Back at Alexandria Ocasio-Cortez for 'Falsehoods' About Migrant Facilities | Breitbart
+Brandon Judd: The Cameras Will Prove AOC Lied About Migrant Facilities

 Other reports suggested that Ocasio-Cortez had actually been rude and confrontational toward law enforcement personnel, and had misinterpreted or misrepresented information she learned.

-The Washington Examiner specifically disputed Ocasio-Cortez’s claims about a woman, or women, being forced to drink from a toiler.
+The Washington Examiner specifically disputed Ocasio-Cortez’s claims about a woman, or women, being forced to drink from a toilet.

 During the interview with Breitbart New Tonight, Judd mentioned a previous statement by Ocasio-Cortez in which she stated that she would rather be morally correct than factually accurate.